 Network Setup

-A Spectralite Node advertises itself on the local subnet as soon as it finishes booting.
+A Spectralite Node advertises itself on the lighting network as soon as it finishes booting.
+Studio discovers and configures it by broadcast, so a Node shows up and can be reconfigured even when its IP was left on a different subnet by a previous job.
 Configuration happens from inside Spectralite Studio, through the Spectralite Controllers panel; the Node has no web interface and no physical buttons.
 This page walks through the panel end to end and explains every configurable option.

 Opening the panel

 The panel is not bound to a specific workspace.
 Open it from the panel browser by selecting Window > Add panel > Spectralite Controllers, or drag the panel in from the panel list if you already have one open.
-Every online Node on the subnet appears as a row in the table within about five seconds of the panel opening.
+Every online Node on the lighting network appears as a row in the table within about five seconds of the panel opening, whatever subnet its IP happens to be on.

 Reading the table

-Each discovered Node is shown with four columns and a pair of row actions.
+Each discovered Node shows its identity, live telemetry, and a pair of row actions.

 | Column | Contents |